PhGalaz/Albatros/README.md

 This bot has gave me some satoshis in the past when used between Buda and QuadrigaCX, specially during high volatility periods.

-This software is intented for fun, it's not well tested and should not be used for serious trading strategy.
+This software is intented for fun, it's not well tested and should not be taken for serious trading strategy.